EarthAsylum/eacKeyValue/readme.md

 </details>

-**{eac}KeyValue** - An easy to use, efficient, key-value pair storage mechanism that takes advatage of the WP Object Cache.
+An easy to use, efficient, key-value pair storage mechanism for WordPress that takes advatage of the WP Object Cache.
+Similar to WP options/transients with less overhead and greater efficiency (and fewer hooks).

 ### Description

-An easy to use, efficient, key-value pair storage mechanism that takes advatage of the WP Object Cache.
-Similar to WP options/transients with less overhead (and fewer hooks).
+**{eac}KeyValue** Is added to WordPress as a stand-alone, "Must Use" plugin or by including the file in any project or plugin.
+It provides a simple API for storing and retrieving key-value pairs with any data type.
+Integrated tightly with the [WordPress object cache](https://developer.wordpress.org/reference/classes/wp_object_cache/) (whether the default or a drop-in persistent cache), _{eac}KeyValue_ provides L1 (memory) caching _and_ L2 (MySQL) permanence as well as Write-Back (delayed writes) or Write-Through updating for greater efficiency.

 #### Actors SHOULD use: